lightly-io/team-awareness-training/README.md

 ## The teachers job

-In order to teach this course, you need to ...
+To teach this course, you need to ...
-- ... have the time to read through the documentation for all the sessions, send out all emails, coordinate room booking and invites, coach the participants in their training and manage the feedback and evaluations. **32 hours / course.**
+- have the time to
+- - read through the documentation for all the sessions
+- - send out all emails
+- - coordinate room booking and invite
+- - coach the participants in their training
+- - and manage the feedback and evaluations.
+- - **32 hours / course.**
-- ... as well as the time and energy to stay up to date on the latest research on stress, performance, well-being and tools to optimize these areas. **4-12 hours / week.**
+- as well as the time and energy to
+- - stay up to date on the latest research on stress
+- - performance
+- - well-being
+- - and tools to optimize these areas.
+- - **4-12 hours / week.**
-- ... and of course: a genuine interest in helping the participants increase their focus and lower their stress levels.
+- and of course: a genuine interest in helping the participants increase their focus and lower their stress levels.

 ### Before and after the course